HeidiTran/Cheatsheets/Data_Science/DataMining.md

       - Pros: Good for comparing items with many features such as text mining
       - Cons: Discards some info about the length of the vector (which is useful in some cases)

+### 2. Decision Trees
+- Advantages: Readable by humans, work with a variety of features (including categorical)
+> FYI: There are many algo for creating decision trees.
+Many of these algos are iterative.
+They start at the base node and decide the best feature to use for the first decision, then go to each node and choose the next best feature, and so on.
+This process is stopped at a certain point when it's decided that nothing more can be gained from extending the tree further.
+The `scikit-lear` package implements the **Classification and Regression Trees (CART)** algo as its default Decision tree class which can use both categorical and continuous features.

+- Stopping criterion
+> Def: When the tree building is nearly completed, the final few decisions can often be somewhate arbitrary and rely on only a small # of smaples to make their decision.
+Using such nodes can result in trees that *overfit* the training data.
+Instead, a stopping criterion can be used to ensure that the Decision Tree does not reach this point.
+>
+> In `scikit-learn` we have 2 options
+> - **min_samples_split**: specifies how many samples are needed in order to create a new node in the Decision Tree &rightarrow; whether a decision node will be created
+> - **min_samples_leaf**: specifies how many samples must be resulting from a node for it to stay &rightarrow; whether a decision node will be kept

+- Pruning
+> Def: Instead of a stopping criterion, the tree could be created in full and then trimmed.
+The trimming process (pruning) removes nodes that do not provide much info to the overall process

+- Criterion for creating a decision: decide which rule and value to use to split a node into subnodes
+  - Gini impurity: measure of how often a decision node would incorrectly predict a sample's class
+  - Information gain: this uses information-theory-based entropy to indicate how musch extra info is gained by the decision node
+> In `scikit-learn`, `criterion {"gini", "entropy"}, default="gini"`

+### 3. Random Forests
+A single Decision Tree can learn quite complex functions.
+However, decision trees are prone to overfitting &rightarrow; create many decision trees and ask each to predict the class value, and then take a majority vote and use that answer as the overall prediction.

+Decisions trees is an algo with a high variance &rightarrow; random forests averaging a large # of decision trees which greatly reduced this variance

+- Cons: Increase in time

+How to build a random forest
+- Since we only have 1 training dataset, which means our input and output will be the same if we try to build multiple trees &rightarrow; choose a random subsample of the dataset to create new training sets (*This processing is called **bagging***)
+- When creating many decision trees from similar data, the features that are used for the first few decision nodes in the trees tend to be similar &rightarrow; choose a random subset of the features to perform our data splits on
+> Def: Random forests are randomly built trees using randomly chosen samples using randomly chosen features.

 # Some keywords
 ### 1. Estimators